aritrikdas/Clairvolex/backend/readme.md

 ## Features

-- **Book Search**: Retrieve a list of books based on various search criteria including title, author, published date range, and genre.
+- **Book Search**: Retrieve a list of books based on various search criteria including title, author, and genre.
 - **Sorting**: Sort books by title, author, and publication date.
 - **Pagination**: Paginate results with page number and size.
 - **Error Handling**: Appropriate HTTP status codes and error messages for invalid requests and unexpected situations.